Zillode/OSCeleton-OpenNI/README.md

 If you run the executable without any arguments, it will send the OSC messages in the Midas format to localhost on port 7110.
-To learn about the OSC message format, continue reading below or check out the original processing examples at [https://github.com/Sensebloom/OSCeleton-examples](https://github.com/Sensebloom/OSCeleton-examples)
+To learn about the OSC message format, continue reading below.
+You can also check out the original processing examples at [https://github.com/Sensebloom/OSCeleton-examples](https://github.com/Sensebloom/OSCeleton-examples) but don't forget to add the -xo commandline option to use the original format!

 OSC Message format
 ------------------

 ### New user detected - no skeleton available yet.
-This is a good time
-### for you to ask the user to do the calibration pose:
     Address pattern: "/new_user"
     Type tag: "i"
     i: A numeric ID attributed to the new user.

-### Calibration started - The calibration process started
+### Calibration started - The calibration process started.
     Address pattern: "/calib_start"
     Type tag: "i"
     i: ID of the user whose calibration process started.

-### New skeleton detected - The calibration was finished successfully,
-### joint coordinate messages for this user will be incoming soon ;):
+### New skeleton detected - The calibration was finished successfully, joint coordinate messages for this user will be incoming soon ;)
     Address pattern: "/new_skel"
     Type tag: "i"
     i: ID of the user whose skeleton is detected.

-### Calibration failed - The calibration failed
+### Calibration failed - The calibration failed.
     Address pattern: "/calib_fail"
     Type tag: "i"
     i: ID of the user whose calibration failed.